Do You Need Motorcycle Insurance?

 Montana motorcycle insurance requirements

-Motorcycle riders in Montana must have at least $25,000 in bodily injury protection per person ($50,000 per accident with more than one person) and $20,000 in property damage coverage.
+Yes.
+As of 2015, motorcycle riders in Montana must have at least $25,000 in bodily injury protection per person ($50,000 per accident with more than one person) and $20,000 in personal property protection.
 The same limits apply to all motor vehicles on public roads in the state.

 How do you get motorcycle insurance with a learner's permit?

-The same local motorcycle insurance laws generally apply to both new and fully licensed riders.
-You might need to get a temporary or learner’s permit before you get your full motorcycle license depending on where you live.
+The same local motorcycle insurance laws generally apply to new and fully licensed riders alike.
+Similar to the process of getting a driver’s license, some motorcyclists might be required to hold a temporary or learner’s permit before obtaining their full license.
 Those learning to ride a motorcycle in most states will at least need to have a driver's license, which requires the same liability coverage.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.